purpleteam-labs/purpleteam/README.md

 # ✖  critical   [apiDecoratingAdapter] orchestrator is down, or an incorrect URL has been specified in the CLI config.
 ```

+If you get a blank screen, please confirm you have [configured](#buildUserConfig_fileUri) purpleteam correctly.
+For example: if the `buildUserConfig.fileUrl` is a relative path, where ever the purpleteam bin file is executing from may not be able to find your Job file.
+Try an absolute path.

 ### Debug your app

 If you need to debug your NodeJS CI/nightly build/build pipeline project, run the following command: